stuij/gba-serial-adventures/README.md

 - On the terminal computer, check what port it's on.
 On Linux do a diff between two invocations of `ls /dev/tty*` with and without the cable plugged in.
 It's often on /dev/ttyUSB0.
-- (TODO: need to refine to input/output from/to stdin/stdout) load the python code from serial.py into a python repl (change code to correct tty).
-- execute `print_string("your string")`
+- start your favorite serial communication program or use the simplistic terminal program in this repo: `<root>/terminal/terminal.py /dev/ttyUSB1`
+- type away
+- (the terminal.py program will only send data to the GBA after a `return`.
+The GBA program will only exit the read loop after detecting a `return`.
+The GBA will send back the bytes you've sent it)
+- (the read-buffer of the GBA program is 4096 bytes)

 ## todo

 - see how this setup holds under max load
-- use oscilloscope to see what this looks like over the wire
-- from GBA, echo proper return back, so a return doesn't go to the first column of the current line
-- add simple cross-platform Python repl
+- add oscilloscope pics

 ## acknowledgement

-- The UART-specific code was slightly adapted from Adrian O'Grady: https://web.archive.org/web/20050425075428/http://www.fivemouse.com/gba/
+- The UART-specific code was initially copied from Adrian O'Grady: https://web.archive.org/web/20050425075428/http://www.fivemouse.com/gba/ Unfortunately it turns out that code was quite uninformed, so It'd be unwise to use it as an example.
+But it was a great starting point.
 - The console-like text behaviour was ripped from pandaforth: https://github.com/iansharkey/pandaforth